GispoCoding/eis_toolkit/README.md

 > [!NOTE]
 > Please note that the CLI has been primarily designed to communicate with external programs and may be clunky in direct use.

-## Roadmap

-- Milestone 1: **Beta release 0.1** (November 2023).
-The toolkit should have the basic funtionalities required for a full MPM workflow.
-Official testing phase begins.
-The plugin will be still under active development.
-- Milestone 2: **Release 1.0** (May 2024).
-Most features should be incorporated at this time and the toolkit useful for actual MPM work.
-Testing will continue, more advanced methods added and the user experience refined.

 ## Contributing